ytl-al/ytl-yes-revamp/wp-content/plugins/betterdocs-pro/README.txt

 == Changelog ==

+= 3.4.0 - 08/07/2024 =
+- Revamped: Dashboard UI/UX for Drag & Drop Builder and Advanced List View
+- Few minor bug fixes and improvements

-= 3.3.2 - 27/05/2024 =
+= 3.3.4 - 01/07/2024 =
-- Added: Customizer options for the counter in the sidebar Bohemian Layout.
-- Improvement: Updated controllers for Elementor Tab Grid Widgets.
-- Improvement: Glossary/Encyclopedia performance.
-- Fixed: Header and footer is broken on the Glossary details page for block-based themes.
+- Improvement: Enhanced relevance order in Instant Answer search results.
+- Fixed: All Docs Category from settings showed a blank screen in the Instant Answer home tab.
+- Fixed: Sidebar was displaying all Knowledge Bases instead of the selected Knowledge Base.
+- Fixed: Doc Category permalinks were not working properly outside the BetterDocs templates when Multiple KB was enabled.
-- Few minor bug fixes and improvements.
+- Few minor bug fixes and improvements

 [See changelog for all versions](https://betterdocs.co/changelog/).